Gary Dorrien

-Gary John Dorrien (born 1952) is an American social ethicist and theologian.
-He is the Reinhold Niebuhr Professor of Social Ethics at Union Theological Seminary in the City of New York and Professor of Religion at Columbia University, both in New York City, and the author of 25 books on ethics, social theory, philosophy, theology, politics, and intellectual history.
+Gary John Dorrien (born March 21, 1952) is an American social ethicist, theologian, and intellectual historian.
+He is the Reinhold Niebuhr Professor of Social Ethics at Union Theological Seminary in the City of New York and Professor of Religion at Columbia University, both in New York City, and the author of more than two dozen books and over 300 articles on ethics, social theory, philosophy, theology, politics, and intellectual history.
+His books have received the Grawemeyer Award in Religion, the PROSE Award of the Association of American Publishers, and the American Library Association's Choice Award three times.

-Prior to joining the faculty at Union and Columbia in 2005, Dorrien taught at Kalamazoo College in Michigan, where he served as Parfet Distinguished Professor and as Dean of Stetson Chapel.
+Prior to joining the faculty at Union and Columbia in 2005, Dorrien taught for eighteen years at Kalamazoo College in Michigan, where he served as Parfet Distinguished Professor, Dean of Stetson Chapel, and Director of the Liberal Arts Colloquium.

 An Episcopal priest, he has taught as the Paul E. Raither Distinguished Scholar at Trinity College in Hartford, Connecticut, the Horace De Y. Lentz Visiting Professor at Harvard Divinity School in Cambridge, Massachusetts, and the Lowell Visiting Professor at Boston University School of Theology.
+In 2026 he was installed as a canon theologian of the Cathedral of St. John the Divine in New York City.

-Dorrien is a member of the Democratic Socialists of America's Religion and Socialism Commission.
+Early life and education

-Early life
+Dorrien was born on March 21, 1952, and grew up in a working-class, semi-rural area of Bay County and in nearby Midland, in mid-Michigan.
+His parents, Jack and Virginia Dorrien, came from poor families in Michigan's Upper Peninsula; his father was of part-Cree heritage.
+The family was nominally Catholic.
+Dorrien has traced his religious formation to the image of the crucified Jesus in Catholic iconography and to the example of civil rights leader Martin Luther King Jr. In his memoir he recalled that after King was assassinated, "the crucifix story and the King story folded together in my mind and feeling.
+That was the crux of whatever theology I held at the end of my high school years; all these years later, it still is."

-Born on March 21, 1952, Dorrien grew up in a working class, semi-rural area of middle-Michigan, Bay County, and in nearby Midland, Michigan.
-His parents, Jack and Virginia Dorrien, grew up in poor areas of Michigan's Upper Peninsula.
-Growing up, his family was nominally Catholic.
 Dorrien played multiple varsity sports at Midland High School and Alma College, graduating summa cum laude from Alma in 1974.
-He earned graduate degrees from Union Theological Seminary, Princeton Theological Seminary, and a Doctor of Philosophy (PhD) from Union Graduate School in 1989.
-He has been awarded honorary doctoral degrees from MacMurray College (DLitt, 2005), Trinity College (DD, 2010), Meadville Lombard Theological School (LHD, 2015), Virginia Theological Seminary (DD, 2020), and Wake Forest University (DD, 2024).
+He enrolled at Harvard Divinity School in the fall of 1974, supporting himself with night work as a university security guard and later as a building superintendent, and joined Michael Harrington's Democratic Socialist Organizing Committee at a Harvard lecture that same year.
+After the death of his younger brother in December 1976, he transferred to Union Theological Seminary, where he studied under biblical scholar Raymond E. Brown and completed a Master of Divinity in 1978.
+He earned a Master of Arts and a Master of Theology from Princeton Theological Seminary in 1979, and a Doctor of Philosophy from Union Graduate School in 1989.
+He has received honorary doctorates from MacMurray College (DLitt, 2005), Trinity College (DD, 2010), Meadville Lombard Theological School (LHD, 2015), Virginia Theological Seminary (DD, 2020), Wake Forest University (DD, 2024), and Alma College (LHD, 2025).